-- Children have many different experiences in History including studies of the local and surrounding area, visits to the museums in Manchester and experiences from visitors into school which will make them ready for the next stage of their education.
+Children have many different experiences in History, including studies of the surrounding area, visits to local museums, and learning from visitors who come into the school to share their historical expertise.